 “We will get you some bottled water, but first, we need to get you tested.
 Here’s what I need you to do.
 For everyone’s safety, I need you to rotate the swing-bar lock on the door, on your side, to the right, so that the door will not completely open.
 Do that now, Mr. Langford.”

 “Okay, just flip it over to the right?”

 “Yes, that’s correct, let me know when you’ve done that, sir.”

 This CDC guy outside my door, Doctor Merrick, kind of gives me the creeps.
 His voice is very robotic, devoid of inflection.
 I open the door in on the swing-bar lock; it only opens a few inches.
 Then one of Merrick’s men wedges his army boot against the bottom of the door, holding it in place.
 I get a good look at Merrick and his goons—an unsettling sight.
-The hoods on their biohazard suits have a mirrored visor covering the face.
+The hoods on their biohazard suits have a mirrored visor covering their faces.